U.S. cruise passengers arrive in the U.S. after one tests positive for hantavirus

 "It's appropriate to be cautious," Khan says, "To monitor these people for 42 days [to make sure] they don't get sick.
 And if they do get sick during those 42 days, to make sure to put them into isolation."

-Health officials said the U.S. passengers would all be assessed clinically upon arrival, though they would not be officially quarantined.
+Health officials said the U.S. passengers would all be assessed clinically upon arrival.
 They suggested that some passengers could continue monitoring at home, with daily check-ins from their health departments.

 Seven U.S. passengers who had left the cruise ship earlier are being monitored in several states, including Texas, California, Georgia and Virginia.